-These films include an introduction to energy balance by University of Queensland experts and four case studies of Australian companies.
-The case studies show how blue-collar workers face challenges to healthy lifestyles and building active living and good dietary choices into their lives.
-A final film presents management perspectives, and highlights how effective leadership can facilitate healthy choices at work.
+These films include an introduction by University of Queensland experts and four case studies of Australian companies.
+The case studies show how blue-collar workers face challenges maintaining a healthy lifestyles and building active living and good dietary choices into their lives.
+The final film presents management perspectives and highlights how effective leadership can facilitate healthy choices at work.

 Safe Work and Return to Work Awards – Winner

 - Category six – Best demonstrated leadership in work health and safety: Scentre Group Design and Construction

 - Serious about grazier safety webinar series.
 This webinar series guides you in developing simple safety management systems.